How to find a safe, secure and user-friendly wallet for storing and managing IOTA.

 IOTA aims to provide an infrastructure to enable transactions between devices on the “Internet of Things”.
-The platform’s native token is the IOTA cryptocurrency, which is also one of the world’s top 20 biggest digital currencies by market capitalization at the time of writing.
+The platform’s native token is the IOTA cryptocurrency, which is also one of the world’s top 20 biggest digital currencies by market capitalisation at the time of writing.

 If you want to buy IOTA, you’ll need to find a secure wallet for storing your holdings.
 However, there’s only a limited range of wallets available, so read on to find out which IOTA-compatible wallet is right for you.